Hello everyone! As part of Short Story Saturday, I have posted another short story, this one entitled Veiled Intentions. Please enjoy.

 “I’ve seen a lot of tricks and illusions in my life.
 I know when I’ve seen something I’ve never seen before so believe me when I say what he’s doing is actual magic, not tricks.”

-“It seems like you are a true believer, my dear,” the imbecile said as he caressed my wife’s hand with his.
+“It seems like you are a true believer, my dear,” the imbecile said as he caressed my wife’s hand.
 “Is there anything else I can do for you?”

-My wife hesitated.
-She was memorized by his eyes.
+My wife’s eyes sparkled as she stared longingly into his.
 “There is one thing.
 I’ve heard of magical items that allow you to talk to those in the great beyond.”

 I was aghast.
 “Honey, please don’t do this to yourself.”